Bin-Chen-Lab/spider/README.md

 echo "SPIDER_python/" >> .git/info/sparse-checkout
 git pull origin main
 ```
-Also, make sure you have the scArches installed for python, and reticulate, Seurat, celldex and SingleR installed for R as dependencies. <br />

 # SPIDER usage with sample data
 In R studio, load the sample query transcriptomes: